 - Will ice dilute the whiskey and ruin the experience?

-- Is there a better ice option that will chill the whiskey without the dilution?
+- Is there a better ice option that will chill the whiskey without a lot of dilution?

-First of all, my advice on any drink is that there is not a right or wrong answer.
-If you enjoy it, drink it!
+First of all, with any drink, there is not a right or wrong answer.
+If you enjoy it, then drink it.
+The guy next to you doesn't have to drink your drink, so why should he care?
 There are, however, legitimate arguments and instances that you may want to think about when exploring your options.

 The major disadvantage of adding ice to whiskey is dilution.
 It is only natural that ice melts and the longer you take to sip your whiskey, the more diluted it will get.